 There are no time limits for the Federal Administrative Court and the Federal Supreme Court to render their decisions on the appeal.
-The duration of the appeal proceedings can well be more than a year for each court (in certain cases significantly more).
+The duration of the appeal proceedings can well be more than a year for each court (often significantly more).